Ichigo-lab/MiniProjects/README.md

-# Mini Projects
+# Mini Projects in Python

-This repository contains mini projects in python which are listed below:
+This repository contains mini projects in python and are as follows:
 * Hangman
 * Caesar Cipher
 * BlackJack